Jamacusthe3rd/final_project_area_zero/README.md

 # final_project_area_zero

-### This sketch is a game that uses a puzzle to solve to win, and an enemy as a threat to make the game more tense and fun, and as a way to lose.
+### This sketch is a game that uses a puzzle that must be solved to win, and an enemy as a threat to make the game more tense and fun, and as a way to lose.

 >wasd keys and enter for the player movement and swapping the tiles, respectively.
 >